Traps on Public Lands: Hidden, Dangerous, Destructive

 Despite the majority of all New Mexico voters wanting traps banned from public lands, they remain present and inflict damage on citizens, pets, and wildlife, including the endangered Mexican wolf.

-You are cordially invited to New Mexico's "The Troubles with Trapping" roadshow hosted by WildEarth Guardians, the Sierra Club Rio Grande Chapter, Animal Protection of New Mexico, Born Free USA, and the TrapFreeNM.org Coalition.
+You are cordially invited to New Mexico's "The Trouble with Trapping" road show hosted by WildEarth Guardians, the Sierra Club Rio Grande Chapter, Animal Protection of New Mexico, and Born Free USA.